 The tax code provides that any amounts a REIT realizes from any hedge of real estate debt "to reduce interest rate risks" qualifies as good REIT income for purposes of the 95% gross income test.
 This provision will conform the definition of a hedge to the general Code provision in section 1221, and will disregard any such hedge income in computing the 95% test.
-This new test would make clear that hedges include a variety of circumstances, e.g. currency hedges of mortgage debt.
-This provision will be effective for taxable years beginning after the date of enactment.
+This new test will make clear that hedges include a variety of circumstances, e.g. currency hedges of mortgage debt.
+This provision is effective for taxable years beginning after October 22, 2004.